What is SSL Stripping and How to Stop SSL Stripping Attack?

 • Server C

-In an SSL stripping attack, the victim (B) may believe that the data they are exchanging is secure and encrypted when it is transmitted over the network to the server.
+In an SSL stripping attack, the victim (B) may mistakenly believe that the data they are exchanging is secure and encrypted when the attacker transmits it over the network to the server.
 However, in reality, the attacker is able to intercept and modify the communication between the client and the server, acting as a man-in-the-middle (MiTM).
-As a result, the data in-transit is not encrypted and is vulnerable to being viewed and potentially modified by the attacker.
+As a result, the attacker can view and potentially modify the data in transit since it is not encrypted.
 This can expose sensitive information such as login credentials or financial data to risk and undermine the victim’s trust in the security of their communication.

-> In order to gain access to all the confidential information of B, attacker A intervenes and modifies the communication that takes place between B and server C. Thus, the secure communication between the two is cut off.
+• To gain access to all the confidential information of B, attacker A intervenes and modifies the communication between B and server C. Thus; the attacker cuts off the secure communication between the two.

 Note: During this process, the connection between A and C remains secured so no third-party can intervene there, but the connection between A and B remains unencrypted.